 What are the 2024 Dates and Rates?

 The CIT program is an intense experience that prepares teens to become counselors at Hidden Valley 4-H Camp.
-The CIT program requires that campers sign up for a bridge weekend and one week of camp.
-The program dates for the summer of 2023 are week 2, 4 and 6.
-The rate for this program is $525.
-Drop off with be Friday between 2pm - 3:30pm.
+The program dates for the summer of 2024 are week 2 and 5.
+The rate for this program is $499.
+Drop off with be on Sundays between 2-3:30 pm

 Who is eligible?

 A CIT must be at least 16 years of age by July 1, 2023.
-This rule is necessary in order to be of the correct age when starting as a Senior Counselor.
-CIT's should have a sincere interest in wanting to learn skills that will make them excellent counselors in the future.
+This rule is necessary to be of the correct age when starting as a Senior Counselor.
+CITs should have a sincere interest in wanting to learn skills that will make them excellent counselors in the future.
 Campers who are only interested in socializing with their friends at camp are not encouraged to apply.
 Spaces are limited.
-We are looking for youth who display a good attitude toward others, exemplify the four H's (Head, Heart, Hands and Health), demonstrate self-respect and have a genuine interest in working with children.
+We are looking for youth who display a good attitude toward others, exemplify the four H's (Head, Heart, Hands, and Health), demonstrate self-respect, and have a genuine interest in working with children.

-CIT's will learn that the role of a positive mentor and teacher is essential to their successful future as a Camp Counselor.
-Gaining this experience will involve learning, modeling, and practicing how to lead songs, games and discussions.
-CIT's will actively participate in each of the camp program areas where they will learn hands-on what it takes to teach and encourage campers in campfire cooking, canoeing, cooking, drama, free swim, health & fitness, nature, press corps, outdoor adventures, sports, swim lessons, water games and more!
+CITs will learn that the role of a positive mentor and teacher is essential to their successful future as a Camp Counselor.
+Gaining this experience will involve learning, modeling, and practicing how to lead songs, games, and discussions.
+CITs will actively participate in each of the camp program areas where they will learn hands-on what it takes to teach and encourage campers in campfire cooking, cooking, drama, free swim, health & fitness, nature, press corps, outdoor adventures, sports, swim lessons, water games and more!

 Participants will then take what they have learned and plan and facilitate their own activities for small groups and the entire camp.
 They will also have ample opportunities to ask questions, reflect on their experiences, and share their successes.